December 3rd, 2010 | By Key | News

 My father works at a construction site; mother is a cleaner of a company.
 Now they are older and their physical conditions are not as good as before.
 I tried many times to convince them to go back home to the countryside to farm a few acres of land to live an easy life, stop running around already.
 They said they wanted to save money for me to buy a house to get married in.
 But they don’t know in order to buy a home in Beijing with their salary will take 2-3 hundred years.
 I want to have a home of my own, no need to be too big, as long as it shelters me from the sun and the rain.
 Do not want to live like ants in the remote corners of the city, do not want to give hard-earned wages to the landlord, do not want to spend three hours each day on the crowded bus, but facing the reality of high home prices, all hopes are fading.

 In 2009 when I was interning for Standard Architecture, I was honored to participate in “egg of the city” (城市下的蛋) design project.
 “Egg of the city” series includes KTV house (already completed), Bench house (already completed), small shop house, fruit stand house, recycler house, message pallor house, backpackers house… “Egg of the city” series provides movable small homes for struggling group of people in the city, the home is also a tool for them to make a living.
 The green plants on the surface of the house become urban landscape.
 After my internship at Standard Architecture, I went back to school to finish up my graduation design, but the idea of building a house for myself was lingering in my mind.
 After graduation, I talked to my teacher Tang Doudou about my ideas, he was very supportive and found a few friends to help out with my work.
 Later I also got the finical support from my cousin, then the building work was officially started.
+Then we used some contractor software to see how we could better design some of the aspects of the house.
 We worked from July to September for two whole months, not counting labor, material costs are as follows:

 Rope ties 125